 The selected component as well as the chosen process or material or supplier component shall be named including type of primary information collected.

-As a recommendation, the following should be :
+As a recommendation for the choice of hotspots, the following aspects should be considered:

-(a)

-(b)
+(a) parts/components of interest: e.g. body-in-white, traction battery, wheel rims, tyres,

+(b) parts/components with high content of materials of interest: e.g. steel, aluminium,

+(c) parts/components with production processes of interest: e.g. painting, deep drawing.